 One important group of foods we would add to this list is fermented foods like unpasteurized sauerkraut, kefir, and yogurt.

-You’ve already seen how probiotic supplements can positively impact your GABA levels, and fermented foods can do the same.
-(47)
+You’ve already read how probiotic supplements can positively impact your GABA levels; fermented foods can do the same.

 A Word About GABA in Canned Drinks